Columbo: Development and character profile

 The first Columbo pilot, "Prescription: Murder", guest starring Gene Barry, Nina Foch, and William Windom, was filmed at the Stahl House.

 The character of Columbo was created by the writing team of Richard Levinson and William Link, who said that Columbo was partially inspired by Fyodor Dostoevsky's Crime and Punishment character Porfiry Petrovich, as well as G. K. Chesterton's humble cleric-detective Father Brown.
 Other sources claim Columbo's character is also influenced by Inspector Fichet from the French suspense-thriller film Les Diaboliques (1955).

-The character first appeared in a 1960 episode of the television-anthology series The Chevy Mystery Show, titled "Enough Rope".
-This was adapted by Levinson and Link from their short story "May I Come In", which had been published as "Dear Corpus Delicti" in the March 1960 issue of Alfred Hitchcock's Mystery Magazine.
-The short story featured a police lieutenant then named Fisher.
+The character first appeared in a 1960 episode of the television anthology series The Chevy Mystery Show, titled "Enough Rope".
+This was adapted by Levinson and Link from their short story "May I Come In?", which had been published as "Dear Corpus Delicti" in the March 1960 issue of Alfred Hitchcock's Mystery Magazine.
+The short story featured a police lieutenant then named Fisher, though Fisher did not solve the case.
 The first actor to portray Columbo, character actor Bert Freed, was a stocky character actor with a thatch of gray hair.

 Freed's Columbo wore a rumpled suit and smoked a cigar; he otherwise had few of the other now-familiar Columbo mannerisms.
 The character is still recognizably Columbo and uses some of the same methods of misdirecting and distracting his suspects.
 During the course of the show, the increasingly frightened murderer brings pressure from the district attorney's office to have Columbo taken off the case, but the detective fights back with his own contacts.

 Although Freed received third billing, he wound up with almost as much screen time as the killer and appeared immediately after the first commercial.
 This delayed entry of the character into the narrative of the screenplay became a defining characteristic of the structure of the Columbo series.
 This teleplay is available for viewing in the archives of the Paley Center for Media in New York City and the Beverly Hills Public Library in Los Angeles.

 Levinson and Link then adapted the TV drama into the stage play Prescription: Murder.
 This was first performed at the Curran Theatre in San Francisco on January 2, 1962, with Oscar-winning character actor Thomas Mitchell in the role of Columbo.
 Mitchell was 70 years old at the time.
 The stage production starred Joseph Cotten as the murderer and Agnes Moorehead as the victim.
 Mitchell died of cancer while the play was touring in out-of-town tryouts; Columbo was his last role.